danielkeb/data_analysis/README.md

 Insight:
 - Higher Fare Passengers Had a Higher Survival Rate: Passengers who paid higher fares had a better chance of survival.

-### These are general trends observed in the Titanic dataset.
+##### These are general trends observed in the Titanic dataset.
 The provided code above are  use seaborn and matplotlib for visualization.

+ # Answer for question.txt listed questions

+-- What factors influenced the survival rate of passengers?
+Insight:
+- Gender and Passenger Class Were Strong Influencers: The survival rate was significantly higher for females compared to males.
+Additionally, passengers in higher classes had a better chance of survival.

+-- How does the age or class of a passenger relate to their survival?
+Insight:
+- Younger Passengers and Higher Classes Had Higher Survival Rates: Younger passengers and those in higher classes (especially 1st class) had a higher likelihood of survival.
+-- Were there any trends or patterns in the data that affected survival?
+Insight:
+-Fare and Embarked Port Showed Trends: Passengers who paid higher fares and those who embarked from certain ports had higher survival rates.